Stress Response – Reacting vs Responding

 All of this happens very quickly and is a normal part of brain and body functioning to prepare and relax the body when dealing with stress.

-Unfortunately, when a stress response occurs too often, it can lead to chronic stress that negatively impacts physical and mental health including types of anxiety disorders and depression.
+Unfortunately, when the stress response occurs too often, it can lead to chronic stress that negatively impacts physical and mental health including types of anxiety disorders and depression.

-While a little bit of pressure or stress in our daily life can actually be healthy and pushes us to accomplish challenges and goals that may seem difficult.
+A little bit of pressure or stress in our daily life can be healthy and pushes us to accomplish challenges and goals that may seem difficult.

 On the other hand, when the stress response is frequently called into action and becomes chronic, it can lead to the breakdown of a person’s mental and physical health.

 Chronic, negative stress can be either internal or external.
-This means it can come from an unhealthy view of our self that manifests in patterns of negative thought, or perhaps the stress is coming from a toxic family or professional relationship.
+This means it can internally come from an unhealthy view of our self that manifests in patterns of negative thought.

 In many cases, it is a combination of both internal and external stress that negatively impacts our mental health and leads to unhealthy behaviors such as using drugs and alcohol to self-medicate the symptoms.

-• A lack of personal safety, abusive relationships, being homeless, or living in dangerous areas or neighborhoods prone to violence
+• A lack of personal safety, abusive relationships, being homeless, or living in dangerous areas and neighborhoods prone to violence

 • Constant fear of loss, such as the fear of losing a job, the loss of financial stability, personal health, or the death of a loved one